northernpaws/tca8418-rs/README.md

 ## TODO

-- [] Add an implementation using the `embedded-hal` I2C blocking traits.
+- [x] Add an implementation using the `embedded-hal` I2C blocking traits.
-- [] Add a set of macros to allow using either `defmt` or `log` for logging depending on the enabled feature.